niden-net/niden-net/_posts/2022-11-26-uploading-coverage-reports-to-codecov-io-and-codacy.md

 S﻿ince I am also working on Phalcon v6, which is a pure PHP implementation, I have enabled Code coverage for the project and so far we are in a good path.
 The code is mostly rated at "A" and the code coverage is at 81%.
 When time allows, I will work more to increase the code coverage.

+U﻿ploading code coverage to Codacy or Codecov is a very easy task.
+However, in our case, we run different sets of tests with different evironments and as such we generate different reports.
+All these reports will need to be collected and sent to the two services so that the coverage report can be compiled.